kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 `DeviceClass` is cluster scoped, application developers and operators cannot change it.

 The mapping of DRA devices and extended resources is stored in k8s data store (e.g. etcd).
-It is created after cluster creation, before deployment of the application that uses the devices.
+An application using the extended resources can only request the devices from DRA after the device class with the mapping is created.
+Before that, the application can request the devices from device plugin only.

 ```go
 // DeviceClassSpec is used in a DeviceClass to define what can be allocated